million-mesfin/Senior-Project-RCIMS/README.md

 ## Usage
 1. Open your browser and navigate to `http://localhost:3000` for the frontend.
-2. Use the provided credentials to log in or sign up for a new account.
-3. Explore the various features of the platform.
+2. Explore the various features of the platform.

 ## Contributing
 1. Fork the repository.